 “Meditation is being in tune with our inner universe.” – John Welwood

-Finding silence isn’t about retreating from the world.
-It’s about finding pockets of peace within the chaos.
-It’s about taking a mindful walk in nature, savoring the taste of a cup of tea, or simply closing your eyes for a few deep breaths.
-In these moments of quietude, we reconnect with ourselves, and in doing so, we reconnect with the world around us with a renewed sense of purpose and clarity.
+Finding silence isn’t about retreating from the world or becoming a hermit on a mountaintop.
+It’s about discovering pockets of peace within the chaos of daily life.
+It’s about taking a mindful walk in nature, savoring the taste of a cup of tea without the compulsion to scroll through your phone, or simply closing your eyes for a few deep breaths between meetings.

-Remember, silence isn’t the absence of something, but the presence of everything – a space where true connection and self-discovery can blossom.
+Remember, silence is not the absence of sound, but the presence of peace – a space where true connection and self-discovery can blossom.
 So, take a deep breath, find a quiet corner, and embark on your own exploration of the art of silence.

 So, how do we cultivate this art of silence?
 Here are a few mantras to guide you: